rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/example-queries.md

 ##### Term Query - Sorted

-14. Search for all books in our index published by Manning Publications and sort with publish date.
+***14. Search for all books in our index published by Manning Publications and sort with publish date.***

 ```json